Hong Kong Island Hong Kong Travel Guide

 Air Passenger Departure Tax (APDT) is typically included in air ticket price.
 No separate exit fees.

-Arrive at HKIA 2-3 hours before international flights for check-in, security, immigration.
+Arrive at HKIA 2-THREE hours prior to international flights for check-in, security, immigration.

 HKIA has shopping, dining, lounges.
-In-town check-in at Hong Kong special administrative region/Kowloon stations is available for Airport Express users.
+In-town check-in at Hong Kong special administrative region/Kowloon stations is available to Airport Express users.

 For a smooth departure, especially with an early flight, consider using the in-town check-in service.